-As a result, they prepared a simple yet effective ceremony that, in turn, led to the organization of what was later to become known as the Order of the Arrow.
-It was agreed from the beginning that the procedures and programs of the organization were to be based on the ideals of democracy.
-In their initial decisions, Goodman and Edson reflected those ideals by planning to elect members into the first lodge from the troops encamped at Treasure Island.
+As a result, they prepared a simple yet effective ceremony led to that. in turn. organization ofwhat was later to become known as the Order of the Arrow.
+It wasagreed from the beginning that the procedures and programs of the organization were to be based on the ideals of their democracy.
+In initial decisions, those ideals by planning to elect members into the first lodge from the troops encamped at Treasure Island.
 Thus, from the beginning, a unique custom was established in that members were elected by nonmembers.
 There has been no change in this since that time.
 The original name, Wimachtendienk, Wingolauchsik, Witahemui, was suggested by Horace W Ralston, a Philadelphia Scouter.
 Ralston and Horace P. Kern had done most of the research on the Delaware Indians.
 Soon after camp opened, Goodman explored the island to find the most appropriate setting for the ceremonial ground.
-He selected a site in the south woods of the island, far removed from the ordinary activities of camp, and Edson agreed that it would be an ideal spot.
+He selected a site in the south woods of the is-land, far removed from the ordinary activities of camp, and Edson agreed that it would be an ideal spot.
 It was considerably off the beaten path, and because of its location was an excellent site.
 The site chosen was a natural amphitheater formed by a ravine in dense woods.
 There was a clearing with sloping ground on one side, which lent itself well to spectator seating.
 The site was cleared of brush and a path cut through thick underbrush from the camp to the site.
 Friday, July 16, 1915, dawned bright and clear on Treasure Island.
-In addition to the heavy heat that often hangs over the valley of the Delaware, there was something else in the air.
+In addition to the heavy heat that often hangs over the valley of the Delaware, there was some-thing else in the air.
 It was an almost indescribable feeling of expectancy and mystery.
 By sundown the air was charged with a tense excitement.
-Those who were present always remembered the first induction into what is now known.

-As the Order of the Arrow.
+Those who were present always remembered the first induction into what is now known as the Order of the Arrow.
 As darkness fell, the campers were lined up in single file by Harry Yoder, who acted as guide and guardian of the trail.
 In total silence the campers followed the guide by a roundabout route through the woods to the site of the council fire.
-The path led down a small ravine across which lay an old fallen tree.
+The path led downa small ravine across which lay an old fallen tree.
 The boys were unaware that they were approaching the council fire until suddenly it was revealed.
 It was built in a triangular shape.
-Behind it, in long black robes, stood the cofoundersof the Order of the Arrow E. Urner Goodman, Chief of the Fire, and Carroll A. Edson, Vice Chief of the Fire.
+Behind it, in long black robes, stood the co-founders of the Order of the Arrow E. Urner Goodman, Chief of the Fire, and Carroll A. Edson, Vice Chief of the Fire.